-- Split test the campaign to include shows with female demographics and mix up the messaging.
+- Split-test the campaign to include shows with female demographics and mix up the messaging.

-3. AD DELIVERY & FREQUENCYThe brand chose to do four embedded ads on each podcast over dynamic ads.
-Embedded ads are stitched directly into the episode and remain there for at least 120 days.
-Dynamic ads are digitally inserted into the episode for 30-45 days and then removed.
-They are also inserted across the entire catalog of episodes, not just a single episode like embedded ads.
+Brand X chose to do four embedded ads on each podcast over dynamic ads.
+Embedded ads are stitched directly into the episode and remain there for at least 120 days, whereas dynamic ads are digitally inserted into the episode for 30-45 days and then removed.
+These ads can also be inserted across the entire catalog of episodes, not just a single episode like embedded ads.

 Here are a couple of wins: